rcarreirao/intereasyapi/README.md

 # intereasyapi
-A package to make easy Inter Bank billet actions.
+A package to make easy to use Inter Bank  api.